emirxmertoglu/spend-bills-money/README.md

 - React,
 - Redux Toolkit,
 - Axios,
-- Fake Store API
+- Fake Store API,
-- Tailwind CSS,
+- Tailwind CSS

 ### You can check the live version of the project [here](https://spend-bills-money.vercel.app/).